U8NWXD/test-oppia-docs/Home.md

   repository exists.
 * Add the revert workflow to the deployment repository.
 * Add the deployment workflow to the source repository.

+## Security Analysis

+This approach introduces the following security concerns:

+* The permissions for the documentation source repository must be maintained as they no longer automatically follow the deployment repository permissions.
+* Access to the GitHub App must be secured